bytewerft/proxmox-template-scripts/README.md

 >
 > Please consider the typical release frequency when creating timers, as there is little advantage to creating daily or weekly timers.
 >
-> - Centos: monthly, at the end of the month.
 > - Debian: bi-weekly to monthly.
 > - Fedora: single release, no reason to create a timer for any version.
 > - Ubuntu: bi-weekly, typically during the 2nd and 4th week of a month.